USDA Grants Available for Meat Processors (& Producers)

 Keith DeHaan & Samantha Egolf of Food & Livestock Planning

-Supply chain development (securing supply, selling the whole animal, finding buyers, etc):
+Supply chain development (aggregation, securing supply, selling the whole animal, finding buyers, pricing, etc):

 Kathryn Quanbeck, consultant